demiroguzhan/melbourne-housing-analysis/README.md

     ##  Eastern Victoria          : 206   14949  :  410
     ##  (Other)                   : 283   (Other):26978

+In this section, we will try to make an analysis on all the columns we have and try to use as much as different data visualization method that we can use.
 First, let’s take a look at the data we have.

 The “Date” column tells us that this data covers sales from January 2016 to March 2018.

 When we look at the “Type” column, we can say that a large number of House sales were made.
 The number of Houses sold is almost 3 times the